kiphenglim/fa21-cs124/docs/design.md

 + added a menu of lists, displaying the lists in rows with each row containing the list name and buttons for delete list and edit list
-+ added tabs to separate owned lists and shared lists, though the shared lists tab is currently empty
 + the add list option adds a new list and automatically focuses on the list name for instant editing